skip to main content

 • BS 5266-1 also advises that records of all tests and repairs should be kept in a log book.

-How should emergency lighting be tested and wired?
+How should emergency lighting be wired?

-There are three widely used ways to test emergency lighting.
-To understand them it is necessary to understand first how an emergency light fitting is wired.
-Note that the remarks that follow apply to self-contained emergency fittings, not to central battery operated emergency fittings.
+To understand these 4 test methods it is necessary first to understand how an emergency light fitting is wired.
+Note that the remarks that follow apply to self-contained emergency fittings, not to emergency fittings linked to a central battery system.

 Terminal wiring diagram for a class I maintained emergency light fitting.